ChrisF03/Danny-Ma-SQL-Case-Studies-/Solutions/Case Study #2 - Pizza Runner/README.md

 ## Data Cleaning
 ### <ins> Customer_Orders </ins>
 - The customer_orders table has inconsistent data types.
 We must first clean the data before answering any questions.
-- The exclusions and extras columns contain values that are either 'null' (text), null (data type) or '' (empty).
+- The exclusions and extras columns contain values that are either 'null' (text), NULL (data type) or '' (empty).
 - We will create a temporary table where all forms of null will be transformed to NULL (data type).

 **Query #1**